Mark Coggins: Career

 on Deep Blue and was nominated for the Shamus Award and the Barry Award.
 Runoff described a fictional mayoral election in San Francisco where the results were altered by individuals who hacked the city's electronic voting machines.
-The Big Wake-Up envisioned an altered version of the bizarre history of the peripatetic remains of Argentina's most famous first lady, Eva Perón, and won the Gold Medal in the Independent Publisher Book Awards in the Mystery/Suspense/Thriller category.
+The Big Wake-Up envisioned an altered version of the bizarre history of the peripatetic remains of Argentina's most famous first lady, Eva Perón, and won the gold medal in the Independent Publisher Book Awards in the Mystery/Suspense/Thriller category.

 Prom Night and Other Man-made Disasters was somewhat of a departure.
 A collection of humorous essays describing episodes in his life from school, career, and relationships, it features a number of anecdotes from his childhood in Phoenix, Arizona, including the title essay, "Prom Night," the improbable story of how shy and socially-awkward Coggins brought the homecoming queen of Central High School to the senior prom.

+In 2025, when the Black Mask version of The Maltese Falcon entered the public domain, Coggins published two Sam Spade stories in Eclectica Magazine that continued the story from the novel's conclusion.
+These were later reprinted in a 2026 edition of the novel as a coda along with black and white photographs of Falcon locations in San Francisco taken by Coggins.